teleport-network/teleport-documents/developer/Error-Handling/ACK&Error-Handling.md

     )
 ```

-It will check the ackStatus mapping and return the following:
+The method will check the ackStatus mapping and return the following:

 ```solidity

 mapping(bytes => uint8) public ackStatus; // 0 => not found , 1 => success , 2 => err

 ```
-If you don't know how to the parameters, check the [Track your Packet](../Cross-Chain-Tracking/1Track.md) section.
+If you don't understand the parameters, check the [Track your Packet](../Cross-Chain-Tracking/1Track.md) section.

-## How to get your acks
+## How to get your ACK's

-When the acks is realyed back to the soucechain, it will be stored in the source chain's RCC.sol contract.
+When the ACK is realyed back to the souce chain, it will be stored in the source chain's RCC.sol contract.

 ```solidity